munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 Of course, machines don't have infinite memory.
 So the way the implementation does this is that when it needs to allocate a bit of memory and it realizes it's running low, it *collects garbage*.

 "Garbage" in this context means memory it previously allocated that is no longer being used.
 For the illusion of infinite memory to work, the language needs to be very safe about "no longer being used".
-It would be no fun if random objects just started getting reclaimed while your program was trying to use them.
+It would be no fun if random objects just started getting reclaimed while your program was trying to access them.

 In order to be collectible, the language has to ensure there's no way for the program to use that object again.
 If it can't get a reference to the object, then it obviously can't use it again.
 So the definition of "in use" is actually pretty simple: